Spain · tool

 Local etiquette

-- •Tipping is not obligatory but appreciated for excellent service.
-Rounding up the bill or leaving 5-10% is common.
+- •Tipping is not obligatory but appreciated for excellent service; a few euros or rounding up the bill is common.

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.